nperraud/darkmattergan/README.md

 ## Oganisation of the code

-* gan.py : implement the basic GAN and CosmoGAN class
+The code is composed of a package named *gantools*.
+It is composed of the following submodules:
-* modely.py : contains the different network architecture
+* gansystem: implement the basic training and generating system for a gan
-* data.py : to load the different datasets
+* modely: contains the different network architecture
-* blocks.py : basic tensorflow units
+* data: data module
-* utils.py : useful functions
+* blocks: basic tensorflow units
-* default.py : default parameters
+* utils: useful functions
-* metrics.py : computation of the different error functions
+* metrics: computation of the different error functions
-* plot.py : helper for the different plots
+* plot: helper for the different plots

 ## Paths